What the Shape and Color of Your Stool Say About Your Health

 You need to pay attention to any changes in the shape or color of your stool, because even a small change could be a symptom that something is wrong.

 Your stool should be brown in color – not very light or dark – in order to be considered normal.
 The texture should be solid, but not excessively so.

-To ensure these characteristics are met, it’s important that all four phases of digestion are completed:
+To be sure to meet these characteristics, it’s important to complete all four phases of digestion:

 Ingestion: when food enters your body.

 Digestion: the chemical process in which food is converted into smaller molecules.

 Absorption: the molecules pass through your digestive tract to reach your bloodstream, which distributes them to your organs.

 Egestion: Your body eliminates any food residues that you didn’t digest.

 Most of your stool is composed of about 75% water and the rest includes bacteria from the food that couldn’t be digested, along with substances that are shed by your intestines and the liver.